pastorhudson/keybase-bot-heroku/README.md

 It is a paper key, and not standard device keys.

 ### 3 Setup Bot Home Directory and Device IMPORTANT

-You can make a directory that can be used to execute commands as the bot user.
+Keybase runs as your logged in user so if you want to run commands as your bot you need a directory setup fornyour bot's keybase profile.
+Once we setup this directory you can run keybase commands as your bot with `keybase -home=<directory>`

 This is needed for things like adding an avatar image.

 - Make a Directory to keep your paper-key and bothome directory